dgopstein/deep_enumerable/README.md

 NoMethodError: undefined method `[]' for nil:NilClass
 ```

-Instead using a DeepEnumerable we can model our rules as data, and find an errors in a single expression:
+Instead using a DeepEnumerable we can model our rules as data, and find errors in a single expression:

 ```ruby
 >> conf_types = {